Other DASSA services for clinicians

 The Clean Needle Program (CNP) is an important public health initiative that reduces the spread of blood borne viruses including HIV and hepatitis C among people who inject drugs and the wider community.
 For more information visit the Clean Needle Program page.

-The Community Pharmacy Program recruits community pharmacies to participate in both the Maintenance Pharmacotherapies Program and the Clean Needle Program.
-The program provides information, professional advice and support, while ensuring efficacy, safety and practice standards are maintained within DASSA and participating community pharmacies.
+The Community Pharmacy MATOD Program Manager supports and encourages community pharmacists to participate in the Medication Assisted Treatment for Opioid Dependence (MATOD) Program.
+The program provides information, education and training, professional advice and support, while ensuring efficacy, safety and practice standards are maintained within participating community pharmacies.
 For more information visit the community pharmacy page.
 Telephone: (08) 7425 5000

 General Practitioner Program